 Llano is a very small city located in the state of Texas.
 With a population of 3,341 people and two constituent neighborhoods, Llano is the 468th largest community in Texas.

-Unlike some cities, Llano isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Llano are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Llano is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Llano is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Llano who work in office and administrative support (13.25%), sales jobs (13.04%), and food service (9.15%).
+There are especially a lot of people living in Llano who work in office and administrative support (13.13%), sales jobs (10.60%), and teaching (8.71%).

-A relatively large number of people in Llano telecommute to their jobs.
-Overall, about 11.95% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 9.30% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The citizens of Llano are slightly better educated than the national average of 21.84% for all cities and towns, with 22.15% of adults in Llano having a bachelor's degree or advanced degree.
+The education level of Llano citizens is a little higher than the average for US cities and towns: 22.95% of adults in Llano have at least a bachelor's degree.

+Llano is a very ethnically-diverse city.
 The people who call Llano home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Llano residents report their race to be White, followed by Native American.
+The greatest number of Llano residents report their race to be White, followed by Black or African-American.
 Llano also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.36% of the city’s residents.
+People of Hispanic or Latino origin account for 19.56% of the city’s residents.
 Important ancestries of people in Llano include English, Irish, Scots-Irish, and French .

 The most common language spoken in Llano is English.
 Other important languages spoken here include Spanish and German.